ksahlin/strobealign/README.md

 VARIANT CALLING BENCHMARK
 ---------------

-A small SNV and INDEL calling benchmark is provided below.
-The experiment evaluates SNP and short INDEL calling for a simulated repetitive genome.
-The genome is a 16.8Mbp sequence consisting of 500 concatenated copies of a 40kbp sequence which is mutated through substitutions (5%) and removing segments of size between 1bp to 1kbp (0.5%) along the oringinal 20Mbp string.
+A small SNV and INDEL calling benchmark is provided below using `bcftools` to call SNPs and indels on a simulated repetitive genome based on alignments from strobealign, BWA-MEM, and minimap2.
+The genome is a 16.8Mbp sequence consisting of 500 concatenated copies of a 40kbp sequence which is mutated through substitutions (5%) and removing segments of size 1bp-1kbp (0.5%) along the oringinal 20Mbp string.

-Then, 2 million paired-end reads (lengths 100, 150, 200, 250, 300) from a related genome with 0.5% SNV rate and 0.5% INDEL rate.
-The challange is to find the right location for each read pair to predict the SNVs and INDELs in the simulated reads (similar to the REPEATS example given in the [preprint](https://doi.org/10.1101/2021.06.18.449070)).
-In the dataset, there is a total of 78,623 SNVs and 78,015 INDELS in the genome where the reads are simulated from.
+Then, 2 million paired-end reads (lengths 100, 150, 200, 250, 300) from a related genome with high variation rate: 0.5% SNVs and 0.5% INDELs.
+The challange is to find the right location of reads in the repetitive genome to predict the SNVs and INDELs in the related genome.
+In the  in the genome where the reads are simulated from there is about 78k SNVs and INDELS, respectively.
 The precision (P), recall (R), and F-score are computed from these numbers.
 Results in table below.

 In the experiments strobealing is in general the fastest tool, has the highest SNV precision, and *highest precision, recall, and F-score* for indels.